 Design of Trevi Fountain

-The design of the fountain was well thought out and like all major art pieces of Ancient Rome, tells a story to reflect the time.
+The fountain’s design was well thought out and like all significant art pieces of Ancient Rome, tells a story to reflect the time.

 As stated, Salvi came up with the theme “Taming of the Waters,” which features Oceanus (God of the Ocean) riding in a chariot as Abundance and Salubrity gaze on from behind.